Chapter 2:A New Application

 </modules>

-As a parent module (aggregated module), trutorials-expenses
+As a parent module (aggregated module), trutorials-expenses can have its useless src folder manually deleted.

 3. Create Submodules